Markdown

 ```

-Escape newlines
+Escape newline

 Escape any newline with a backslash for shell commands as they are most likely will be copied and pasted into a terminal.